muhlba91/terraform-provider-vyos-rolling/docs/resources/firewall_zone_from.md

 subcategory: "Firewall"

 description: |-
+  Firewall
+  ⯯
+  Zone-policy
+  ⯯
-  Firewall⯯Zone-policy⯯Zone from which to filter traffic
+  Zone from which to filter traffic
 ---

 # vyos_firewall_zone_from (Resource)
 <center>

 Firewall
 ⯯
 Zone-policy
 ⯯
 **Zone from which to filter traffic**